elicia4/linux_notes/commands/lsof.md

     sudo lsof | wc -l

-Some of the lines are invalid, but most of them are.
+Some of the lines are invalid, but most of them aren't.
 You only get access to listings you have access to view.

 Use the `USER` column to narrow down the output: